1. The Conspiracy within the Conspiracy

 ‘Alright folks, I don’t want to alarm you, but this genuine nerve gas is colourless and odourless.
 These canary birds are guaranteed to fall off their perch one hour before the gas does anything to you.’

-There have been so many candidates from the medical profession over the past year, but in choosing actors to play this small but important cameo role in the British remake of this film, we cannot possibly look beyond those rising stars of the lying industry, Professor Chris Whitty, the UK’s Chief Medical Officer, Professor Jonathan Van Tam, his deputy, and Sir Patrick Vallance, the Government’s Chief Scientific Advisor.
+There have been so many candidates from the medical profession over the past year, but in choosing actors to play this small but important cameo role in the British remake of this film, we cannot possibly look beyond those rising stars of the UK biosecurity state, Professor Chris Whitty, the UK’s Chief Medical Officer, Professor Jonathan Van Tam, his deputy, and Sir Patrick Vallance, the Government’s Chief Scientific Advisor.

 The hero buys a canary bird and a couple of gas masks, fortuitously runs into the heroine, and together they get into his car and drive through field fences and road blocks towards the mountain.
 It reminded me of our drive last Christmas, when we got up early enough to leave the outskirts of London before the sun came up, only to find even the back roads between tiers 4 and 3 blocked with barriers and signs telling us to ‘Go back!’
 As we sat considering our next move, a line of impatient locals overtook our stationary car, drove around the barrier, and continued down the road — and we did too.